-- 14. The right to respect for private and family life and the protection of property are safeguarded by the Human Rights Act 1998.
+14. The right to respect for private and family life and the protection of property are safeguarded by the Human Rights Act 1998.
 Powers of search, seizure and detention may involve significant interference with the privacy of those whose premises and persons are searched and therefore need to be fully and clearly justified before they are used.
+In particular, officers should consider at every stage whether the necessary objectives can be achieved by less intrusive means.
+In all cases, officers should exercise their powers fairly, courteously, responsibly, respectfully and without discrimination.

+&lt;sup>8 Realisable property is defined in section 231 of POCA and covers any free property held by the person or by the recipient of a tainted gift.
+Free property is property not subject to the forfeiture, detention and other orders specified in section 230 of POCA.
+Tainted gift is defined in section 225 of POCA

+&lt;sup>9 Section 195G of POCA

+&lt;sup>10 Section 195C(6)(a), 195D(2), 195E(4) and 195F(6) of POCA

+&lt;sup>11 Section 195D of POCA

+&lt;sup>12 Section 195E of POCA

+&lt;sup>13 Section 195F of POCA

-In particular, appropriate officers should consider at every stage whether the necessary objectives can be achieved by less intrusive means.
-In all cases, appropriate officers should exercise their powers fairly, courteously, responsibly, respectfully and without discrimination. - 15.
-The possibility of using reasonable force to give effect to the powers of detention and search of a person, premises or vehicles should only be considered where this is necessary and proportionate in all the circumstances.
-Powers to detain and search a person should be used fairly, courteously, responsibly, and with respect for people being searched and without discrimination. - 16.
-If there is reason to believe that the use of the powers covered by this Code might have an adverse effect on relations between law enforcement and the community, the local police/community liaison officer should be consulted: - before the action is taken, or - in particularly urgent cases, as soon as possible thereafter. - 17.
-The appropriate officer would need to consider whether any consultation could jeopardise an ongoing wider operation or investigation.
+15. The possibility of using reasonable force to give effect to the powers of detention and search of a person, premises or vehicles should only be considered where this is necessary and proportionate in all the circumstances.
+Powers to detain and search a person should be used fairly, courteously, responsibly, and with respect for people being searched and without discrimination.

+16. If there is reason to believe that the use of the powers covered by this Code might have an adverse effect on relations between law enforcement and the community, the local police/community liaison officer should be consulted:

+- before the action is taken, or - in particularly urgent cases, as soon as possible thereafter.

+17. The officer would need to consider whether any consultation could jeopardise an ongoing wider operation or investigation.
 In such circumstances consultation may not be necessary, but it is best practice to consult.
 However any decision not to follow the Code should be carefully considered and noted.
-The expectation is that the provisions of this Code will apply to all searches carried out under this Code. - 18.
-The appropriate officer should take special care and have particular regard to an individual's vulnerabilities and possible difficulties when conducting a search.
-This is particularly relevant in the case of a search of a person who is a juvenile or persons with a mental or physical disability. - 19.
-A refusal to allow a search of a person, premises or a vehicle may constitute an offence (including but not limited to) of assault, resist or wilful obstruction of an appropriate officer in the exercise of a power.
+The expectation is that the provisions of this Code will apply to all searches carried out under this Code.

+18. The officer should take special care and have particular regard to an individual's vulnerabilities and possible difficulties when conducting a search.
+This is particularly relevant in the case of a search of a person who is a juvenile or persons with a mental or physical disability.

+19. A refusal to allow a search of a person, premises or a vehicle may constitute an offence (including but not limited to) of assault, resist or wilful obstruction of an officer in the exercise of a power.
 This would be a criminal matter and is not an issue for, or subject to, this Code.
-Appropriate officers should be aware of other legislation and codes applicable in these circumstances.
+Officers should be aware of other legislation and codes applicable in these circumstances.